 After a short hike on the River Trail, we connected to Dragonfly Trail which goes through a green space of a subdivision.

-As you make your way along the trail you come to a cactus-type garden are where cacti are identified by small signs.
-I imagine this would be a pretty area when all the cactus are in bloom.
+As you make your way along the trail you come to a cactus-type garden where cacti are identified by small signs.
+I imagine this would be a pretty area when all the cacti are in bloom.

 Eventually, you come to split where the dragonfly trail splits.
 Stay to the left to stay on the dragonfly trail or go right to Meadow Loop.
 Both trails meet back up together, so it really doesn’t matter which way you decide to go.
 The Meadow Loop Trail, however, does run right along the backside of houses.

 Note: The picture below is coming back from the trailhead of Dragonfly Trail so the signs are reversed.